kaithar/Archipelago/worlds/sonic1/docs/en_Sonic the Hedgehog 1.md

 ## What you need to know about the Archipelago mode

 - The location checks for this game are every monitor, all six bosses and all six special zones.
+- Rings placed in the world are not checks, collect or ignore as you want.
+All referenences to rings are talking about AP items.
 - This world will add to the item pool 6 emeralds, 14 keys, 2 buff items (more on those in a moment), rings, and filler.
 - There are 6 keys for the normal zones, 1 for the Final Zone, 1 for Specials access, and 6 for the special stages themselves.
 - The player will start with the Specials access key and one random normal zone key unlocked, the remaining 12 are in the pool.